 - 3 cups powdered sugar

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- Fill the cupcake liners 1/2 way full (see note below) and bake for 14-16 minutes, or until a toothpick inserted into the middle of the cupcake comes out clean.
-Allow them to cool in the pan for 10 minutes and then transfer them over to a wire rack to finish cooling.*Bake each muffin pan separately.
+- Fill the cupcake liners ½ way full (about 2 tablespoons) and bake for 14-16 minutes, or until a toothpick inserted into the middle of the cupcake comes out clean.
+Allow them to cool in the pan for 10 minutes and then transfer them over to a wire rack to finish cooling.

 - Dip each strawberry into the chocolate one at a time and place them on the prepared baking sheet.
-Put the baking sheet into the refrigerator so the chocolate can harden.
+Then place the pan into the refrigerator so the chocolate can harden.

-- Strawberry Frosting: Add the chopped strawberries to a food processor and puree for about 5-10 seconds, or until you have small bits of strawberries.
+- Add the chopped strawberries to a food processor and puree for about 5-10 seconds, or until you have small bits of strawberries.
 In a small saucepan over medium heat, cook the strawberries until they have reduced to a thick, jam-like consistency (stirring occasionally).
 This should take about 10 minutes.

 - Once reduced, transfer the strawberry reduction to a small heat-safe bowl and place it into the refrigerator.
 Cool completely before using it in the frosting.